-And the single biggest mistake that we’ve watched people make (or were about to make in the case of folks enrolled in our training) is thinking that they’re ready to start a consulting business just because they have strong technical skills or content knowledge.
+The single biggest mistake that people make in starting their consulting business is thinking they’re ready just because they have strong technical skills or content knowledge.

 They think that their years of experience in their field, their skills in some technical area, or their content knowledge is enough to start a successful consulting business.

 Oh, Boy!
 Are they ever in for a rude surprise.
 In reality, it takes bringing together – harmonizing, actually – five sets of skills to have a successful consulting business.
 And new consultants typically have two of them at best.

 The five skill sets are: Continue reading “Don’t Make This HUGE Mistake When Starting Your Consulting Business!”

 This post is a companion to our “Success Secrets for the Introverted Consultant” article.

 Adam Grant, a professor at the Wharton Business School has studied some popular notions and misconceptions about introverts and compared them with what the research literature says.
 And he identified five myths that don’t hold up to the scrutiny of research.